swiss-ai-center/core-engine/docs/reference/pipeline.md

 ## Execution

-When launching a pipeline, the engine will create a task for each step of the pipeline.
+When launching a pipeline, the Core Engine will create a task for each step of the pipeline.
 The tasks will be executed in order.
-The engine will wait for the previous task to be finished before launching the next one.
+The Core Engine will wait for the previous task to be finished before launching the next one.
 All the tasks will be executed linked to an element called PipelineExecution.
 This element will be used to store the inputs and outputs of the pipeline execution.

 ### PipelineExecution